MUS 474-Entrepreneurship in Music

 Week 2 - The senior project proposal form is due.
 Class discussion of projects and sessions/performance dates are scheduled.

-Week 3 - The cover letter and resume are due.
+Week 4 - The sample cover letter and resume are due.
 Please provide copies for faculty and other students for review in class.
+Web site development is continued as needed incorporating promotional materials as they are developed.

 Week 6 - The business card is due.
 Free business card templates are available online.
 The card information and design must be approved before mass duplication is considered.
 Please provide copies for faculty and other students for review in class.

-Week 11 - Meet as needed to discuss progress report on senior projects, internship or job search, and post baccalaureate application process with other class members.
+Week 10 - Discuss progress report on senior projects, internship or job search, and post baccalaureate application process with other class members.

-Week 12 - Share website development with class members
+Week 11 - Letters of recommendation are due.
+Share website development with class members

 Week 13 - Senior project is due.